tahczeban/Belly_Button_Challenge/README.md

 **DELIVERABLE 1:** Create a Horizontal Bar Chart

 This task included the creation of an interactive horizontal chart depicting the top 10 bacterial species (OTU's) with an interactive dropdown menu addressing the ID numbers of the participants of the study.
-It also considers sample-values (samples) versus otu_id labels and was constructed via JavaScript, Plotly, and D3.js. and the default dropdown menu was set at ID# 940 (FIGURE: 2).
+It also considers sample-values (samples) versus otu_id labels and was constructed via JavaScript, Plotly, and D3.js; the default dropdown menu was set at ID# 940 (FIGURE: 2).

 <img width="1440" alt="bar chart interactivity" src="https://user-images.githubusercontent.com/90135381/151611854-59dd37db-904f-4da9-93ee-d3a0f09839e0.png">